timmayg/clemea2025-devwks-2008/05-Wrap_Up.md

 ## Thanks for attending!!!
 I hope you enjoyed the lab!

-Please close all terminal windows.
+Please close all terminal windows.<br>
-Please close any open browser windows.
+Please close any open browser windows.<br>
-Let's make it easy for the next session.
+Let's make it easy for the next session.<br>

 Thanks!